Reid Gettys

-Reid Gettys (born 1963) is an American lawyer and a former college and professional basketball player, best known as a member of the Houston Cougars men's basketball team during the early 1980s.
+Reid Grayson Gettys (born 1963) is an American lawyer and a former college and professional basketball player, best known as a member of the Houston Cougars men's basketball team during the early 1980s.

 Biography

-Gettys played high school basketball at Houston's Memorial High School, but chose to stay home to attend college and play for Guy V. Lewis, rather than following in his father footsteps in attending and playing for Texas Tech University.
+Gettys played high school basketball at Houston's Memorial High School, but chose to stay home to attend college and play for Guy Lewis, rather than following in his father footsteps in attending and playing for Texas Tech University.

 A "set up man" in large part, Gettys played a pivotal role in the success of the powerhouse Phi Slama Jama basketball teams at the University of Houston during the early to mid-1980s.
-Gettys, who ranks as Houston's all-time leader in assists with 740, was responsible for distributing the ball to teammates Hakeem Olajuwon, Clyde Drexler, Benny Anders, Michael Young, Larry Micheaux and, later, Ricky Winslow.
+Gettys, who ranks as Houston's all-time leader in assists with 740, was responsible for distributing the ball to teammates Hakeem Olajuwon, Clyde Drexler, Benny Anders, Michael Young, Larry Micheaux and, later, Rickie Winslow.
 Gettys had a 17-assist game against Rice University on February 17, 1985.
 He also handed out 15 assists in a November 26, 1983, game against the University of Kansas.
 He was also an accurate shooter from long distance (although he played prior to the three-point line) and virtually "automatic" from the free throw line.
 During the 1982 NCAA Tournament, on March 21, 1982, Gettys sunk 10 consecutive free throws down the stretch to move Houston past Boston College and into the Final Four.